-Currently I am working on addressing when does land surface get drier and impact the atmosphere?
+Currently, I am working on understanding the spatiotemporal distribution of land surface drying and its temperature feedback.
+When does the land surface get drier and impact surface air temperature?
 Can we find consistency across different regions?

 Temperature distribution change

 Duan, S. Q., Findell, K. L., Wright, J. S. Three regimes of temperature distribution change over dry land, moist land, and oceanic surfaces, GRL, 47, e2020GL090997. https://doi.org/10.1029/2020GL090997

 Previous studies report that extreme temperature events will occur more often and become more extreme in the future, yet there is no consensus on how much this increased likelihood of extreme heat events is due to a shift of temperature distribution mean or a changed temperature distribution shape.
 We found that summertime local temperature distribution changes can be summarized into three regimes according to surface properties: dry land exhibits a shift of the entire distribution with pronounced warming in the mean; moist land shows a smaller change in the mean compared with dry land but features an elongated upper tail relative to the mean; oceanic surface shows a smaller shift in the mean relative to land surface, with no significant elongation of the upper tail.
 The elongated upper tail over moist land indicates an amplified warming of extreme hot days.
 This amplified extreme warming over moist land is compounded on top of the land-ocean contrast in mean warming, and is related to suppressed evaporation and associated land surface feedbacks.

 Moist land in tropics/subtropics features amplified warming in the extreme relative to the mean, indicating an elongated upper tail.

 On using stable water isotope (HDO) to constrain convection